 • Liquid sweetener: You can use any liquid sweetener like pure maple syrup, honey, brown rice syrup, date syrup, agave etc. The goal is to keep liquids and dry ingredients ratio the same.
 So, coconut sugar, cane sugar, brown sugar or any sugar will not work.

 • Eggs: 2 large.
 Flax eggs or chia eggs may work although it has not been tested.
-Please let me know how if you try.
+Please let me know if you try.

 • Oil: Any mild tasting oil like avocado oil, melted coconut oil or grapeseed oil works.
 You can use olive oil as its taste is not prominent in this bread.